PerMedCoE/BuildingBlocks/MaBoSS/README.md

 ## Description

-This building block uses MaBoSS to screen all the possible knock outs of a given Boolean model.
-More information in MaBoSS can be found in the work [Stoll, G. et al. (2017) MaBoSS 2.0: an environment for stochastic Boolean modeling.
-Bioinformatics, 33, 2226–2228.](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btx123) and in the dedicated [GitHub repository](https://github.com/maboss-bkmc/MaBoSS-env-2.0).
+This building block uses MaBoSS to screen all the possible knockouts of a given Boolean model.
+It produces a candidate gene list formatted as a text file (single gene per row).
+More information on MaBoSS can be found in [Stoll G. et al. (2017)](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btx123) and in the [MaBoSS GitHub repository](https://github.com/maboss-bkmc/MaBoSS-env-2.0).

 ## User instructions